JGAguado/ElectroLab/docs/en/source/safety.rst

 However it's not recommended to leave the product unatended while charging for long time.
 In case you observe a high increase of the device's temperature or you smell burn, immediatelly disconnect the device from the charging USB.

-If you have any question, please check with technical support (:ref:`support`) before taking any action potentially dangerous.
+If you have any question, please check with :ref:`technical support <support>` before taking any action potentially dangerous.

 Protection against :term:`ESD`